leecbryant/resFront/README.md

-# resFront
+# All in Residence: Front End
-Reslife Management Frontend
+Front end for Residential Management System
 *Usage